bahrus/xtal-state/README.md

 *"Who is Soorjo Alexander William Langobard Oliphant Chuckerbutty III?" he asks, playfully, and turns around and walks away.*

 *It was then that Chuck spots the tattoo on the back of the groundskeeper's neck.
-Chuck experiences one of his flashes, that started the day his old roomate, Bryce, had sent Chuck a high speed transmission of the most valuable CIA secrets, which somehow seeped right into Chuck's subconscious.*
+Chuck experiences one of his flashes, that started the day his old roommate, Bryce, had sent Chuck a high speed transmission of the most valuable CIA secrets, which somehow seeped right into Chuck's subconscious.*

 *That tattoo was also spotted on Czech politician Vít Jedlička!*